-There are 11 bus services a day from Ipoh to the Cameron Highlands which are available to book online.
+There are currently 4 bus services a day from Ipoh to the Cameron Highlands which are available to book online.

 - Both bus companies use Express buses with two rows of two seats.

-Use the Search Form to purchase your bus tickets from Ipoh to the Cameron Highlands.
+Use the Search Box below to buy your bus tickets from Ipoh to the Cameron Highlands.

-Bus services to Tanah Rata in the Cameron Highlands depart from AmanJaya Bus Terminal in Ipoh.
+Bus services from Ipoh to Tanah Rata in the Cameron Highlands depart from Amanjaya Bus Terminal in Ipoh.

 Cameron Highlands Bus Station

-Perak Transit Ekspres and Unititi Express bus services from Ipoh terminate at the Terminal Bas in Tanah Rata.
+Perak Transit Ekspres and CS Travel bus services from Ipoh to Cameron Highlands terminate at the Terminal Bas in Tanah Rata.